Washington–Grizzly Stadium

 Its infilled FieldTurf playing field is 20 ft below ground level at an elevation of 3190 ft above sea level and runs in the traditional north–south orientation.
 The press box is above the west sideline and lights were added for the 2012 season.

-It is the largest all-purpose stadium in the state of Montana, and is the largest on-campus stadium in the Football Championship Subdivision that participates in the playoffs.
-Yale's massive Yale Bowl is the largest on-campus stadium in the FCS, but Ivy League members abstain from postseason play.
+With 25,217 seats, it is the largest all-purpose stadium in the state of Montana, and is the largest football stadium in the Big Sky Conference.